mindspore-ai/mindspore/mindspore/lite/README.md

    The MindSpore team provides a series of pre-training models used for image classification, object detection.
 You can use these pre-trained models in your application.

-   The pre-trained models provided by MindSpore include: [Image Classification](https://download.mindspore.cn/model_zoo/official/lite/) and [Object Detection](https://download.mindspore.cn/model_zoo/official/lite/).
+   The pre-trained model provided by MindSpore: [Image Classification](https://download.mindspore.cn/model_zoo/official/lite/).
 More models will be provided in the feature.

    MindSpore allows you to retrain pre-trained models to perform other tasks.